-October is finally here, and one thing is on students’ minds… Halloween!
+October is just around the corner, and one thing is on students’ minds… Halloween!

-We know that they can hardly contain the excitement as the 31st inches closer.
+We know that they can hardly contain the excitement as October 31st inches closer.
 To help you bring some focused fun to your lessons, we have compiled a list of STEM projects with some Halloween flare.
+They can be adapted as needed for your hybrid learning needs.

 Spooky STEM Activity for All Grades!